der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAdBuilder.md

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
-headlinePart2|String|The second part of the headline for the ad.
+headlinePart2|String|Second part of the headline for the ad.
 ### Returns:
 |Type|Description|
 |-|-